Ava the Elephant: An Insightful Journey from Shark Tank to Multi-Million-Dollar Triumph

 1. What is Ava the Elephant?

-Ava the Elephant is a talking medicine dispenser designed to make taking medicine smoother and less stressful for children.
+Ava the Elephant is a talking medicine dispenser designed to make taking medicine easier and less stressful for children.
 It plays friendly phrases and dispenses liquid medication in a fun, comforting way.

 2. Who invented Ava the Elephant?

-Ava was created by Tiffany Krumins, a nanny-turned-entrepreneur who pitched the idea on the first-ever episode of Shark Tank and made safe an investment from Barbara Corcoran.
+Ava was created by Tiffany Krumins, a nanny-turned-entrepreneur who pitched the idea on the first-ever episode of Shark Tank and secured an investment from Barbara Corcoran.

 3. How much revenue has Ava the Elephant made?